lacanoid/datalink/docs/primer.md

      my_table   | link        | FILE         | ALL       | FS          | FS           | NO       | NONE
     (1 row)

-With full referential integrity each link can be stored only once, insuring uniqueness among links across the whole database.
+With full referential integrity each link can be stored (linked) only once, insuring uniqueness among links across the whole database.
+Once a datalink to a file is stored somewhere, the file is said to be *linked*.

 Full referential integrity is meant to be supported by [pg_datalinker](pg_datalinker.md), a separate process coupled with postgres to perform file operations on datalinks.
-Further settings require it's use to be effective.
+Further settings require it's use for them to be effective.

+For security reasons files are restricted to a set of directories or *volumes*.
+These are configured externally to postgres.

 (3 rows)